Don't miss!

 2024 British Thyroid Association Trainee Educational Meeting

-The next BTA trainees’ educational meeting will be held virtually on the Friday 8th March 2024 from 14.00 to 17.00
+Our last BTA trainees’ educational meeting took place on Friday 8th March 2024

 • Thyroid events for your calendar